Home

 5. the whole or a part of the name of a person:

 All tobacco advertising and sponsorship was completely banned, with limited exceptions, by the passage of the TAP Act.
-'Accidental or incidental' publication of tobacco advertisements is permitted if the advertisement is an accidental or incidental accompaniment to the publication of other matter and the publisher does not receive any direct or indirect benefit (whether financial or not) for publishing the advertisement (in addition to any direct or indirect benefit that the person receives for publishing the other matter).
+‘Accidental or incidental' publication of tobacco advertisements was permitted if the advertisement was an accidental or incidental accompaniment to the publication of other matter and the publisher did not receive any direct or indirect benefit (whether financial or not) for publishing the advertisement (in addition to any direct or indirect benefit that the person received for publishing the other matter).

-An individual may publish a tobacco advertisement if it is not in the course of the manufacture, distribution or sale of tobacco products.
-The individual must have published on his or her own initiative and received no benefit in doing so.
-For example, individuals not associated with tobacco companies may wear clothing produced overseas that is branded with tobacco industry trademarks without breaching the Act.
+An individual could publish a tobacco advertisement if not in the course of the manufacture, distribution or sale of tobacco products.
+The individual must have published the advertisement on their own initiative and received no benefit in doing so.
+For example, individuals not associated with tobacco companies wearing clothing produced overseas branded with tobacco industry trademarks would not be in breach of the TAP Act.

-Advertising exceptions also include advertisements broadcast or published:
+Advertising exceptions also extended to advertisements broadcast or published:

 • during political discourse